kyma-project/website/src/blog-posts/13-release-notes-07.md

 ###  UI API Layer security model

 We have switched from a custom Istio RBAC implementation based on Envoy to Kubernetes RBAC.
 The reason was to avoid difficulties of developing and maintaining the LUA filters for Envoy.
-Additionally, the current implementation uses Go which makes it more lightweight and flexible.
+Additionally, the current implementation uses Go, which makes it more lightweight and flexible.
 Read the [documentation](docs/0.7/components/security#details-graphql) to learn the details on securing resources in GraphQL using queries, mutations, and subscriptions.

 ## Service Catalog

 ### Azure Service Broker runtime bundling and installation

-Kyma allows you to integrate with the Azure Service Broker in an easy way, and to use the vast range of Service Classes provided by this broker.
-All the steps you need to perform to integrate with the Azure Service Broker are comprehensively described in the [documentation](https://github.com/kyma-project/kyma/tree/master/docs/service-brokers), together with the description of each Service Class.
+Kyma allows you to integrate with the Azure Service Broker in an easy way, and to use the vast range of Service Classes it provides.
+Each Service Class is comprehensively described in the [documentation](https://github.com/kyma-project/kyma/tree/master/docs/service-brokers).
+Read more about the Azure Service Broker [here](https://kyma-project.io/docs/master/components/helm-broker#overview-azure-broker).

 ### One-time provisioning for Helm Broker

-The Helm Broker now supports the `provisionOnlyOnce` that defines whether the bundle should be provisioned only once for a given Namespace.
-We have also added the flag to the Azure Service Broker and GCP Service Broker bundle configurations.
+The Helm Broker now supports the `provisionOnlyOnce` flag which defines that the bundle should be provisioned only once for a given Namespace.
+We have also added this flag to the Azure Service Broker and the GCP Service Broker bundle configurations.
 For details, read [this](docs/0.7/components/helm-broker#configuration-binding-bundles) document.

 ## Service Catalog standalone installation

 We took futher steps to modularize the Service Catalog by moving `service-catalog-addons` and `helm-broker` charts out of the `core` chart directory.
-This way, it's up to you to decide which charts to install.
+This way, it's up to you to decide which components to install.
+When other Kyma components will be moved out of the `core` chart, you will be able to install Kyma with the Service Catalog only.

 ## Service Mesh